GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-08-21-centraal-bureau-voor-de-statistiek-api.md

 https://opendata.cbs.nl/ODataApi/OData/83642NED/TypedDataSet?$top=1
 ```

-It provides a sort of definitive list of the variable names you can use in your queries.
+It provides a list of the variable names you can use in your queries.

 ### 4 - Understanding Dimension and Topic